evoila/cf-service-broker-rabbitmq/README.md

+# Service Broker
+This repository is part of our service broker project.
+For documentation see [evoila/cf-service-broker](https://github.com/evoila/cf-service-broker)

 # cf-service-broker-rabbitmq
 Cloud Foundry Service Broker providing RabbitMQ Service Instances.
-Supports deployment to OpenStack and Docker.
-Uses Redis Database for management.
+Supports deployment to OpenStack and existing RabbitMQ servers.
 Configuration files and deployment scripts must be added.